Tensor Regression Networks: Experiments

-Alternatively, we can learn the spatial pooling as part of the tensor regression.
-In this case, we remove the average pooling layer and feed the tensor of size (batch size, number of channels, height, width) to the TRL, while imposing a rank of 1 on the spatial dimensions of the core tensor of the regression.
-Effectively, this setting simultaneously learns weights for the multi-linear spatial pooling as well as the regression.

-In practice, to initialize the weights of the TRL in this setting, we consider the weights of the fully-connected layer from a pre-trained model as a tensor of size (batch size, number of channels, 1, 1, number of classes) and apply a partial tucker decomposition to it by keeping the first dimension (batch-size) untouched.
-The core and factors of the decomposition then give us the initialization of the TRL.
-The projection vectors over the spatial dimension are then initialized to \(\frac{1}{\text{height}}\) and\(\frac{1}{\text{width}}\), respectively.
-The Tucker decomposition was performed using TensorLy \citep{tensorly}.
-In this setting, we show that we can drastically decrease the number of parameters with little impact on performance.
+In Table \ref{resnet}, we present results obtained in this setting on ImageNet for various configurations of the network architecture.
+In each case, we report the size of the TCL (i.e. the dimension of the contracted tensor) and the rank of the TRL (i.e. the dimension of the core of the regression weights).

 \paragraph{Choice of the rank of the TRL} While the rank of the TRL is an additional parameter to validate, it turns out to be easy to tune in practice.

 In Figure \ref{fig:resnetrank}, we show the effect on Top-1 and Top-5 accuracy of decreasing the size of the core tensor of the TRL.
 We also show the corresponding space savings.
 The results suggest that choosing the rank is easy because there is a large range of values of the rank for which the performance does not decrease.
 In particular, we can obtain up to \(80\)\% space savings with negligible impact on performance.